 If you are using almonds in breads or muffins, you'll find that toasting the almonds first not only brings out the wonderful flavor, but it will also keep them from sinking in the batter.
 Almonds can be used successfully in combination with most vegetables, fruits, and meats, but especially shine with fish, chicken, and rice savory dishes.
 Of course, almonds are a natural in desserts.
+If you have an allergy or dislike almonds, there's plenty of substitutes.

 Almond Botanical Name

-Part of the plum family, the almond tree (Prunus dulcis; Prunus amygdalus) is native to North Africa, West Asia and the Mediterranean.
+Part of the plum family, the almond tree (Prunus dulcis; Prunus amygdalus) is native to North Africa, West Asia, and the Mediterranean.
 The English word almond is derived from the French amande, which in turn is a derivative of the old Latin word for almond, amygdalus, literally meaning "tonsil plum."
 Ancient Romans also referred to almonds as "Greek nuts," since they were first cultivated in Greece.
 Botanically-speaking, almonds are a fruit.
 On the tree, the fruit or drupe looks like a small, elongated peach with a hard greenish-gray husk.
 When mature, the husk splits open to reveal the shell which in turn contains the nutmeat.

-An Almond By Any Other Name
+An Almond by Any Other Name

 You'll find that almonds are referred to by many different names around the world.
 These might include Jordan almonds, bitter almonds, bajame, amandel, almendra, ametlla, badem, mandle, mandel, pili, manteli, amandes, améndoa, zanmann, mandula, möndlu, badam, mandorla, mandeļu, migdolas, migdałowy, amêndoa, migdală, almendra, mlozi, almon.